KauzClay/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration.hbs.md

 ## Configure Namespace Provisioner to support custom Supply Chains

-If there is a requirement for injecting additional secrets to the Service Account, such as `git-secret`, for all Developer namespaces managed by Namespace Provisioner, update the `namespace_provisioner` section of `tap-values.yaml` as follows:
+If you need to inject extra secrets, such as `git-secret`, in the service account for all developer namespaces managed by Namespace Provisioner, update the `namespace_provisioner` section of `tap-values.yaml` as follows:

 ```yaml
 namespace_provisioner: